vikneshkumar1224/Image_Gallery/README.md

 ### ping
     Tests the reachability of a device on a network.

-### hostname
-    Displays the hostname of your machine.

 ### netstat
     Displays information about tcp and udp connections and ports.